 California is known for its beautiful beaches, but those magnificent stretches of sand are a lot more diverse than you probably realized.
-Here you can find everything from quintessential Southern California spots filled with sunbathers to remote rugged beaches that can sometimes be enjoyed all to yourself.
+Here you can find everything from beautiful beachfront resorts to quintessential Southern California spots filled with sunbathers to remote rugged beaches that can sometimes be enjoyed all to yourself.

 Greyhound Rock Beach, just north of Santa Cruz near Davenport, offers the chance to enjoy some tranquility away from the crowds where people are packed in like sardines.
 The fact that you can’t see it from the highway is likely why more people don’t congregate here.
 That and it also requires a steep, but short, walk down a cliff.
 While it’s easy to navigate for most, it does seem to prevent the beach from getting too crowded.
 Even during the hectic summer months, there are few others around, with the exception of the occasional elephant seal lying on the sand.
 Greyhound Rock, which juts out into the Pacific, can be climbed easily and offers an amazing vantage point for watching the dolphins that frequently pass by.

-Nestled at the foot of Ocean Avenue on the the south side of the Monterey Peninsula, Carmel Beach is an over mile-long expanse of golden sands that offers everything most California visitors are looking in a beach without the big crowds.
-Its fine powdery sands are framed by gentle sand dunes and majestic cypress trees.
+Nestled at the foot of Ocean Avenue on the south side of the Monterey Peninsula, Carmel Beach is an over-mile-long expanse of golden sands that offers everything most California visitors are looking for in a beach without the big crowds.
+One of the best white-sand beaches in the U.S., its fine powdery sands are framed by gentle sand dunes and majestic cypress trees.
 If you want to take a dip in the Pacific, you’ll need to have a hearty constitution, or a wet suit, as the water is pretty chilly, but most just enjoy reveling in the impressive scenery and the laid-back atmosphere.

-Coronado Beach is the crown jewel of the “Enchanted Isle,” San Diego’s Coronado Island.
+One of the best family-friendly beach vacation destinations, Coronado Beach is the crown jewel of the “Enchanted Isle,” San Diego’s Coronado Island.
 The mile-and-a-half-long beach literally glistens in the bright California sunshine thanks to its high concentration of mica, a silver, pearly, mineral.
-Not only does it offer scenic natural beauty, there are plenty of things to do, other than lying on the sand.
+Not only does it offer scenic natural beauty, but there are also plenty of things to do, other than lying on the sand.
 Its gentle waves are ideal for boogie boarding and as it hosts a number of watchful lifeguards, it’s a great place for families to enjoy playing in the water too.
 If you’re looking for something a little more active, you can learn to surf from the instructors at the highly-rated Coronado Surfing Academy, and just before dark every evening, you can join the crowds to witness an especially glorious sunset.